ros-workshop/manipulation/README.md

 Modify `object_grasp_server.cpp` to make hand grasp the object and then release it onto the second stand.

 ⚠️ **Note:** We are tricking Gazebo to attach the object to the gripper.
 This gripper model is unstable and might degenerate if it collides with the environment.
-Restart the simulation if it does.
+If this happens, you'll need to restart the simulation.

 ## Stretch Goals